yao-laboratory/MotifCluster/README.md

  ```
     result_cluster_weight.csv
  * Example description:
-   * result_cluster_weight.csv file, located: MotifCluster/example_output_step1_1
+   * `result_cluster_weight.csv` is located in MotifCluster/example_output_step1_1.
-   * The first line is the number of the peaks in each group.
-This example has 10 groups, each group's total cluster number labeled from 'cluster_length0' to 'cluster_length9'.
-Information beyond this within the file is not useful to the user.
+   * The first line contains the number of peaks in each group.
+This example has 10 groups, with total cluster counts labeled `cluster_length0` through `cluster_length9`.
+Information beyond these columns is not relevant to the user.
-Begining with the second line, the 'cluster0' column lists the weights of all peaks in the first group, and this pattern continues up to the 'cluster9' column.
-Information beyond this within the file is not useful to the user.
+   * Starting from the second line, the `cluster0` column lists the weights of all peaks in the first group, continuing through `cluster9`.
+Information beyond these columns is not relevant to the user.
 * result_cluster_weight.csv shown as below:
 ```
     ,cluster0,cluster1,cluster2,cluster3,cluster4,cluster5,cluster6,cluster7,cluster8,cluster9,cluster_length0,cluster_length1,cluster_length2,cluster_length3,cluster_length4,cluster_length5,cluster_length6,cluster_length7,cluster_length8,cluster_length9